Human Rights and the Laz People

 Language Rights

 The Laz language has never received official recognition in Turkey.
 Unlike Kurdish, which gained limited broadcast and educational rights in the 2000s, Lazuri remains excluded from formal education, government services, and official media.
-There are no Laz-language schools, and the language is not offered as an elective in Turkish public education, despite provisions in the European Charter for Regional or Minority Languages.
+There are no Laz-language schools anywhere in Turkey, and the language is not offered even as an elective in the public education system, despite provisions in the European Charter for Regional or Minority Languages that Turkey has signed but not ratified.

 Following the 1980 military coup in Turkey, a sweeping ban was imposed on the use of languages other than Turkish in public spaces.
-This ban, formalized in Law No. 2932 of 1983, particularly affected the Laz, Kurdish, and other minority language communities.
-For over a decade, speaking Laz in public could result in fines or social sanctions.
-The ban was lifted in 1991, but its effects on language transmission were devastating — an entire generation grew up without fully learning Lazuri.
+Law No. 2932 of 1983 made it illegal to express or publish in languages prohibited by the state.
+For the Laz, as for the Kurds and other minorities, this meant that speaking their mother tongue in public could result in social sanctions, fines, or worse.
+The ban was lifted in 1991, but its effects on language transmission were devastating.
+An entire generation grew up without fully learning Lazuri, breaking the chain of intergenerational transmission that had sustained the language for millennia.

 Cultural Preservation Efforts

-Despite these challenges, Laz cultural organizations have made significant strides.
-The Laz Institute (Lazuri Enstitu), founded in the early 2000s, has been instrumental in developing educational materials, publishing books in Lazuri, and advocating for language rights.
-Social media has also become an important platform for Laz cultural expression and community building.
+Despite these obstacles, Laz cultural organizations have made significant strides.
+The Laz Institute (Lazuri Enstitu00fc), founded in the early 2000s, has been instrumental in developing educational materials, publishing books in Lazuri, and advocating for language rights.
+Social media has also become an important platform for Laz cultural expression and community building, allowing Laz people from Istanbul to Berlin to Hopa to connect and share their heritage.

 Ongoing Challenges